Skip to Content

 Creating segments

-The code generator as well as this documentation uses vovk as the slug name but it can be named in any valid way since it’s never used to determine something in the code.
+The module generator as well as this documentation uses vovk as the slug name but it can be named in any valid way.

 A segment is initialised by calling initSegment function in the route.ts file.
 The function takes an object with the following properties: